Sparse Recovery With Integrality Constraints: Numerical Experiments

-The results for~\eqref{eq:RecoverUnit} and the $32 \times 64$ matrix from above are as follows: For $s = 10, \dots, 16$ the instances cannot be solved within a time limit of one hour, and the results for these sparsity levels remain inconclusive.
-For $s = 17$ and $s = 18$, a solution with positive objective could be found, as in the integral case (cf. Table~\ref{tab:recover}).
+As for~\eqref{eq:Recover}, the matrix $\A$ is $(s,X,0)$-good if and only if the optimal objective is~$0$.
+In fact, for the same $32 \times 64$ random matrix with entries from $\{0, \dots, 99\}$ from above, formulation \eqref{eq:RecoverUnit} yields a positive optimal value for every~$s \in [64]$, i.e., $\Prob{0}{[0,\vones]_\R}$ is never universally unique.
+For the $32 \times 64$ \emph{binary} matrix from above, it turns out that for $s = 10, \dots, 16$ the instances cannot be solved within a time limit of one hour, and the results for these sparsity levels remain inconclusive.
+For $s = 17$ and $s = 18$, a solution with positive objective could be found, as in the integral case (cf.\ Table~\ref{tab:recover:binary}).

 Next, we directly consider $\Prob{0}{[\0,\vones]_\R}$, which can be written as

 Note that solving~\eqref{eq:P0relax} is \NP-hard by the same arguments as used to prove Proposition~\ref{prop:complexity}.